4GeeksAcademy/master-javascript-programming-exercises/exercises/060-removeFromFrontOfNew/README.md

 # `60` removeFromFrontOfNew

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "removeFromFrontOfNew".
+1. Write a function called `removeFromFrontOfNew`.

-Given an array, "removeFromFrontOfNew" returns a new array containing all but the first element of the given array.
+Given an array, `removeFromFrontOfNew` returns a new array containing all but the first element of the given array.

-Notes:
+## :bulb: Hint:

-* You should be familiar with the 'shift' method.
+* You should be familiar with the `shift` method.

 ```Javascript